Shell pink, two-piece party dress worn by Marjorie Van Wickle.

 The bodice has a wide rounded neckline and short puffed sleeves.
 The cotton foundation bodice is stiffened with 13 bones.

 This dress was purchased at Drecolls during Marjorie's trip to Vienna in 1903.
-She writes about a visit to this dress shop in a letter to Bessie.
-See photo of letter and transcription.
+In a letter to Bessie, Marjorie writes about a visit to this dress shop and describes the dress, in a letter dated September 1903.

 Marjorie Randolph Van Wickle Lyon